 City Council meetings are for the primary purpose of considering City Council action on matters pertaining to City business, public interest, the operation of the City, and the provision of City services.
-City Council meetings on important community issues may at times become contentious very quickly.
+City Council meetings on important community issues may at times become contentious.
 Establishing rules of decorum to govern the conduct of all persons attending and/or participating in such meetings is in the public interest and helps to ensure orderly and respectful meetings as well as the safety of attendees and participants.
 On occasion, however, members of the City Council, public and/or staff may not follow the rules.
 On these occasions, the mayor's role as the meeting's presiding officer is particularly important.
 The mayor, as presiding officer, and any presiding officer of a meeting, shall be responsible for maintaining order and decorum of such meetings.
-All councilmembers, as well as members of committees, boards and commissions, as applicable, shall assist the presiding officer in preserving order and decorum at meetings and in providing for the efficient and orderly operation of themeetings.
-The following rules of decorum shall apply to all persons attending and/or participating in a meeting, unless otherwise expressly noted.
-The following rules of decorum shall also apply to all persons attending and/or participating in a meeting of any City Council committee, and/or board or commission established by the City.
+All councilmembers, as well as members of committees, boards and commissions, as applicable, shall assist the presiding officer in preserving order and decorum at meetings and in providing for the efficient and orderly operation of meetings.
+The following rules of decorum shall apply to all persons attending and/or participating in a meeting unless otherwise expressly noted.
+The following rules of decorum shall also apply to all persons attending and/or board or commission established by the City.